Team Wharemauku Iti (Yrs 0-1)

-I have been teaching at Raumati Beach in various roles for the past three years.
-I have thoroughly enjoyed teaching at different levels of the school, it has given me a good understanding of our students’ learning journeys.
-I believe relationships are key to children feeling settled at school and this is my main focus at the start of the school year.
-I aim to create an environment where they feel safe and able to take risks in their learning.
-I encourage questions and curiosity in my classroom and value any knowledge the students bring into the classroom.
-I am driven by a passion that learning should be meaningful and fun.
-I strive to bring creativity into school to help foster a stimulating and engaging learning environment where students interact with meaningful learning that has relevance to their own lives.
-I feel strongly that creativity is an essential skill to develop alongside literacy and numeracy and it can be integrated through all curriculum areas.
+Tansy has been teaching at Raumati Beach for the past five years.
+She puts play at the centre of our curriculum, encouraging purposeful play and authentic inquiries as part of the school day.
+Tansy believes relationships are key to children feeling settled at school.
+She aims to create an environment where children feel safe and able to take risks in their learning.
+Tansy is driven by a passion that learning should be meaningful and fun.
+She strives to bring creativity into school to help foster a stimulating and engaging learning environment where students interact with meaningful learning that has relevance to their own lives.

 “We have imaginations.
 As a result we have unlimited powers of creativity.” -Sir Ken Robson, Out of Our Minds.
 Learning to Be Creative.